A new trend is emerging: Irish is no longer considered unfashionable or useless, and more and more people want to learn the language.

 1.10 million learning Irish on Duolingo → 23% Ireland – 36% USA – 11% UK

 This is a new trend: even today, many Irish people don’t speak the native language as a result of the country’s long history of British rule from 1169-1922.
-They don’t speak Irish because for many years they did not want to speak it.
-This attitude led to it falling into almost total disuse for a long time.
+They don’t speak Irish because for many years they did not speak it.
+This led to it falling into almost total disuse for a long time.

 According to the latest Central Statistics Office census, a total of almost 2 million people in the country speak Irish (39.8% of the Irish population), but of these, only about 70,000 speak it on a daily basis (2% of the total population).

 In 2005, fearing that it would disappear, UNESCO added Irish to the Atlas of the World’s Languages in Danger; in the meanwhile, Irish was recognised as an official language by the European Union.

 In the language service industry, there is currently a shortage of Irish interpreters and translators.
 According to Politico, Brexit has made the situation more urgent: “With Ireland likely to suffer more than any other EU country after the UK has departed, it is important to avoid marginalising the Gaeilgeoir (Irish-speaking) community”.

 Spoken for over 2,000 years, Irish is one of the oldest living languages in Europe.
 Its history includes a protracted campaign of repression starting with the 12th-century Anglo-Norman invasion.

 The desire to know their native language and delve deeper into their roots is growing, most of all in the younger generation.At the same time, the Irish government has implemented a 20-year strategy with the objective of increasing the number of daily speakers of Irish from the current level of approximately 70,000 to 250,000.